DawnTeamMC/DawnAPI/README.md

 [![Dawn API](https://raw.githubusercontent.com/DawnTeamMC/DawnTeamMC/master/dawn_api/header.png)](https://www.curseforge.com/minecraft/mc-mods/dawn)

 <p align="center">
 	The Dawn API for Minecraft 1.16 facilitates the creation of features for other mods.
-It also adds some concrete features such as vertical slabs, leaves piles, as well as a new creative tab.<br><br>
+It also is bundled with a debug writer that outputs all IDs from all mods into a debug folder within the game's main folder.<br><br>
 	<a href="https://www.curseforge.com/minecraft/mc-mods/fabric-api"><img title="Requires Fabric API" height="50" src="https://raw.githubusercontent.com/DawnTeamMC/DawnTeamMC/master/fabric_api/required.png"></a>
 </p>